-The Gunnison-Crested Butte Tourism Association was born in 2002 by popular vote of the people in Gunnison County.
+The Tourism and Prosperity Partnership (known as the Gunnison-Crested Butte Tourism Association from 2002-2019) was born in 2002 by popular vote of the people in Gunnison County.
 The ballot issue was to create a Local Marketing District for the purpose of marketing the destination as a whole.
 The vote allowed an increase in the Lodging tax from 1.9% to 4%.
-Since its founding, the Tourism Association has been responsible for marketing the Gunnison Valley as a year-round vacation destination.
+Since its founding, TAPP has been responsible for marketing the Gunnison Valley as a year-round vacation destination.

 We’re a team of people who love the Gunnison Valley and sharing it with the world.
 We tell the story of the experience of the Gunnison Valley through video, photography, and the written word.

-We have a 7 member board and a 5 member staff of Gunnison Valley enthusiasts.
+We have a 7 member board and an 8 member staff of Gunnison Valley enthusiasts.
 We work very closely with the Chambers of Commerce in Crested Butte and Gunnison.
-They run the 4 Visitor Information Centers in the Valley and serve as a critical conduit between us and our local businesses.
+They run the four Visitor Information Centers in the Valley and serve as a critical conduit between us and our local businesses.

 Board of Directors:

-The Tourism Association’s primary funding source is through an annual contract with the Gunnison County Local Marketing District.
-The Tourism Association also seeks grants from local and regional funding organizations.
+TAPP’s primary funding source is through an annual contract with the Gunnison County Local Marketing District.
+TAPP also seeks grants from local and regional funding organizations.

 In particular, the Town of Mt.
-Crested Butte has supported significant marketing and event initiatives undertaken by the Tourism Association since the TA’s founding.
+Crested Butte has supported significant marketing and event initiatives undertaken by the Tourism Association since TAPP’s founding.
 In recent years, Mt.
-Crested Butte’s partnership has enabled the Tourism Association to launch a mountain bike signage initiative, a map app, and Gunnison-Crested Butte Reservations.
+Crested Butte’s partnership has enabled TAPP to launch a mountain bike signage initiative, a map app, and Gunnison-Crested Butte Reservations.
 Mt.
 CB has also contributed funds to support air service marketing and mountain biking marketing.

 The Town of Crested Butte has also come on board as a partner in the mountain biking signage initiative funding signs built in town.